skyphusion-labs / Studio 1.0 open train

 Your own card, zero cloud cost

 Run motion on the graphics card already in your homelab, reached over a Cloudflare tunnel.
-A proven 12GB floor (LTX-Video) or 16GB fidelity door (CogVideoX-5B).
+Two production doors: LTX-Video on 12GB (speed) and CogVideoX-5B on 16GB (fidelity).
 Your only cost is electricity.

 Bring your own